 Find out what you need to take care of before you leave Tampere University (city centre and Kauppi campuses).
-Our International Mobility Services team and international mobility coordinators in faculties will be happy to accompany and support you every step of the way to ensure that everything runs smoothly.
+Our International Mobility Services team and the international mobility coordinators in the faculties will be happy to help and support you every step of the way to ensure that everything runs smoothly.

 - Learning Agreement

 - Certificates and confirmations

 - Separate key Cards for the computer rooms

 - Change of address (Student's Desktop)

 - Tampere Alumni